payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 described Tcl procedures.
-Normally it is recommended that you put those procedures in a site config Tcl script and expose them to the modulefiles using the techniques described in the cookbook ``Exposing Procedures and Variables to Modulefiles``.
+Normally it is recommended that you put those procedures in a site config Tcl script and expose them to the modulefiles using the techniques described in the cookbook
+`Expose Procedures and Variables to Modulefiles <expose-procs-to-modulefiles_>`__.
 Even if you opt against that and decide to source a Tcl file, it is recommended to hard code the path.

 The next interesting bit comes when we set the local Tcl variable ``ctag`` by calling the ``GetLoadedCompiler`` procedure.
 We allow the procedure to